 Investors following a dividend growth strategy often don’t know where to start.
 They also don’t know how to start.
 In my opinion it is fairly simple to start as a do-it-yourself dividend growth investor.
 Furthermore, the advantages outweigh the risks of dividend growth investing in my opinion.
 It really comes down to three basic principles: save, knowledge, and invest.
 But if you have some money saved, some basic knowledge about investing in stocks, and the ability to invest then what next?
 Which stocks do you pick?
 What are the best dividend growth stocks?
 Well, there are some top core or foundational dividend growth stocks that one could consider.
-In this article I discuss the best 5 core dividend growth stocks.
+In this article we discuss the best 5 core dividend growth stocks.

 5 Best Core Dividend Growth Stocks Selection Criteria